19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (3) The conditions referred to in subsection (2)(b) are —

-(a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug trafficking or from criminal conduct, as the case may be; and
+(a) that there are reasonable grounds for suspecting that a specified person has carried on or has benefited from drug dealing or from criminal conduct, as the case may be; and

+[Act 21 of 2014 wef 01/09/2014]

 (b) that the conditions in section 30(4)(b) and (c) or 31(3)(b) and (c) are fulfilled in relation to any material on the premises.